isman7/gimp-python-development/README.md

 If you try this two lines inside the plug-in Python Console you will end with the same problem than IPython, these two solutions rely on
 `sys.stdout` and `sys.stderr`, but we are not giving up.
 So the main idea is to execute those two lines.
 So easy, let's hack into the plug-in files and put them.
-However, for the sake of the demo, let's use an even simplier plug-in, there is a bright new plug-ins templates for several languages in a new location `Filters > Development > Goat Exercices > Excercise a goat and a python`.
-Which file is located (from the sandbox point of view) at `/app/lib/gimp/2.99/extensions/org.gimp.extension.goat-exercises/goat-exercise-py3.py`
+However, for the sake of the demo, let's use an even simpler plug-in, there is a bright new plug-ins templates for several languages in a new location `Filters > Development > Goat Exercices > Excercise a goat and a python`.
+Which file is located (from the sandbox point of view) at `/app/lib/gimp/2.99/extensions/org.gimp.extension.goat-exercises/goat-exercise-py3.py` and from the host point of view (and the editable one) at `~/.local/share/flatpak/app/org.gimp.GIMP/lib/gimp/2.99/extensions/org.gimp.extension.goat-exercises/goat-exercise-py3.py`

 This plug-in is a simple
 plug-in where the current loaded GIMP image (thus you need one opened), is color inverted.
 We are going to hook to our server using this plug-in.